 While the IRS no longer uses the 20-factor test to determine someone’s worker classification, it’s still helpful to look at the factors it evaluates.
 (Note that no specific number of factors determines a classification.)

 - Level of instruction: If the company directs when, where and how work is done, this indicates a possible employment relationship.

-- Amount of training: Asking workers to undergo company-provided training suggests an employment relationship, since the company is directing the methods by which work is accomplished.
+- Amount of training: Asking workers to undergo company-provided employee training suggests an employment relationship since the company directs the methods by which work is accomplished.